-The newly established California Arrearage Payment Program (CAPP) will offer financial assistance for California energy utility customers to help reduce past due energy bill balances that increased during the COVID-19 pandemic.
+The California Arrearage Payment Program (CAPP) offers financial assistance for California energy utility customers to help reduce past due energy bill balances that increased during the COVID-19 pandemic.
 Established by Governor Newsom and the California Legislature in the 2021-22 State Budget and administered by the Department of Community Services and Development (CSD), the CAPP program dedicates $1 billion in federal American Rescue Plan Act funding to address Californian's energy debts.

-CAPP benefits will be credited to customer accounts on a rolling basis as energy utilities apply and are approved for CAPP funding.
-To expedite the release and distribution of CAPP assistance to eligible Californian utility customers, CSD is working closely with the state's energy utilities.
+CAPP benefits are credited to customer accounts on a rolling basis as energy utilities apply and are approved for CAPP funding.
 There are four distinct phases of CAPP implementation that are required for energy utilities participating in the program.

 The CAPP Data Dashboard displays total statewide data and data captured from energy utilities during three primary phases of CAPP implementation: